Alternative comedy: Los Angeles

 Patton Oswalt cited Dana Gould as the originator of the alternative comedy scene in the early nineties, who also cites Janeane Garofalo as another progenitor of the scene.
 Beth Lapides started the Un-Cabaret shows, which was the flagship of the alternative comedy movement.
 Other contemporaries of the scene included Bob Odenkirk, David Cross, Greg Behrendt, Andy Kindler, and Kathy Griffin.

 Oswalt was essential in pioneering the alternative comedy on the West Coast.
 He created The Comedians of Comedy tour, which played across the US in independent music venues intermittently from 2004 to 2008.
 The original tour was hosted by Oswalt, and featured Maria Bamford, Zach Galifianakis, and Brian Posehn.

+Australia

+The Experimental Comedy Club in Perth, Western Australia was founded by Xavier Susai of Grassroots Comedy, during the COVID-19 pandemic, as a safe space for comedians to try new styles and material, without being perceived as an audition for professional comedy nights.
+Visiting comedians from around the world such as Mark Normand and Stephen K. Amos have dropped in to perform at this room.

 Canada

-Canada has a rich history of embracing alternative stand-up and sketch comedy.
-The ALTdot COMedy Lounge has been running for more than 20 years at The Rivoli, where "oddball outsiders" The Kids in the Hall also had a residency in the mid-1990s.
+Canada has a history of embracing alternative stand-up and sketch comedy.
+The ALTdot COMedy Lounge has been running for more than 20 years at The Rivoli, where The Kids in the Hall also had a residency in the mid-1980s.
 Other notable alternative comedy shows now defunct included Pirate Video Cabaret (ended 2003), Laugh Sabbath and The Second City Theater Toronto's Sketchy at Best.
 Other notable alt acts include Terry Clement, Sean Cullen, Jon Dore, Paul Irving, Chris Locke, Levi Macdougall, Ron Sparks and Harland Williams.